HwWobbe/DefinitiveData-DeltaAlerts/README.md

     - clarify the obligations for seedCapital
       - equaly pay or equal work - is a fundamental principle
         - for both parties
-        - seed capital can be thought of as debt at commercial rates, that needs toi be re-paid
+        - seed capital is debt at commercial rates, that needs to be re-paid
 - It may be easiest to host a centralQuickLinks as a Gist.
   - first try to scavenge the older ones
     - if this fails a remote site will serve instead